Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 \subsection{Configuration of Quadruples of Borel Subgroups}

 In this subsection we will look at the double quotients of double Bruhat cells $H\backslash G^{u,v}/H$ from a different angle.
 Recall that a semisimple Lie group $G$ acts transitively on the space of its Borel subgroups $\mathcal{B}$ by conjugation, with the stable subgroup of the point $B$ being the Borel subgroup $B$ itself.
-Therefore we can identify $\mathcal{B}$ with either of the quotients $B_-\backslash G$ or $G/B_+$ (the choice of left vs. right quotients will be clear later).
-For notation simplicity, we will not distinguish cosets in $B_-\backslash G$, cosets in $G/B_+$, and Borel subgroups of $G$ in this paper, and hence phrases like ``the Borel subgroup $xB_+$'' should make sense tautologically.
+For notation simplicity, for any $x\in G$ and any $B\in \mathcal{B}$ we will denote the Borel subgroup $xBx^{-1}$ as $x.B$.
+In particular, since lifts of Weyl group elements are unique up to an $H$-multiple and $H\subset B_\pm$, there is no ambiguity in writing $\overline{w}.B_\pm$ as $w.B_\pm$.